 The concreting has taken place over a number of years, but most recently in late May 2019.
 It is being done by owners of a small field off the track who have with no other connection to the area.

 A meeting was held on 31 May to allow everyone to express their views and to see what action could be taken to protect a quiet rural lane from further damage.
 After that meeting a small group volunteered to take things forward.
-After discussion, and some investigation of the options, it was decided that the best apprach was to develop contact with the right part of the Council as they were in the best place to discourage inappropriate treatment of the track and could, if necessary, take enforcement action.
+After discussion, and some investigation of the options, it was decided that the best approach was to develop contact with the right part of the Council as they were in the best place to discourage inappropriate treatment of the track and could, if necessary, take enforcement action.

 We understand that the field owners and the Council’s Community Highways Officer have spoken and have agreed that when the owners are next in Dorset, this summer, they will meet to discuss the matter.

-Updated 4 July 2019
+Updated December 2019

 You can find the application on the Council’s website here.